Arthur Benjamins: Transition to abstract art and neoplasticism (2000s–Present)

+His work has been showcased at major art exhibitions, including the Arizona Fine Art Expo, and has gained recognition in contemporary abstract art circles.

+Exhibitions and recognition

+Benjamins has exhibited his work at the Barrett-Jackson automotive auctions, showcasing his motorsport and automotive-inspired pieces.
+He participated in the 2014 Barrett-Jackson Scottsdale show and has continued to feature his art in subsequent events.

+In addition to Barrett-Jackson, Benjamins has been a regular participant in the Arizona Fine Art Expo, displaying both his abstract and Neoplasticism-inspired artworks.

+Other endeavors

+Design and inventions

+Benjamins holds eight patents in product and industrial design, reflecting his technical and mechanical interests.

+Writing

+He is the author of To Die Fighting, a biography of his father, detailing his experiences during World War II and his later years in Africa.

+Influence and legacy

+Benjamins' artistic evolution from technical photorealism to structured abstraction represents a continuous reinvention of style.
+His revitalization of neoplasticism and his use of enamel paints in motorsport art have contributed to modern interpretations of precision-driven abstraction.

+His work continues to be exhibited, published, and collected, positioning him as an artist who bridges the worlds of representational and conceptual art.

 Motorsport artist

 Benjamins comes from a lineage of artists. the paintings of his great grand uncle Jacques Jacob Arend (1908–1943) can be found in the museum Boijmans van Beuningen in Rotterdam.
 His grandfather created a new style of advertising that formed the bedrock of modern illustrative adverts.
 Benjamins' early childhood was spent in Rhodesia (Zimbabwe) and from there he moved to Rotterdam in 1963 where, living on the busy Maas River, he began to develop his technical interest for the ships, dry docks and cranes.
 At a Ford showroom in Rotterdam in 1973, Arthur met the future Indianapolis 500 winner, Arie Luyendyk and reigning Formula One champion, Jackie Stewart who gave him encouragement and advice.

 In 1974 Benjamins left for the UK.
-In the mid-1970s he became a BRSCC motorracing marshal, attending many races at his local track, Brands Hatch in Kent.
+In the mid-1970s he became a BRSCC motor racing marshal, attending many races at his local track, Brands Hatch in Kent.
 This enabled him to observe first-hand many drivers like James Hunt, Nelson Piquet, and Nigel Mansell in the early part of their careers prior to becoming Grand Prix drivers and World champions.